 It is the policy of (Upaya) to hire, train, promote, compensate, and administer all employment practices regardless of race, gender, color, sexual orientation, age, veteran status, marital status, religion, medical conditions, national origin, disability unrelated to the ability to perform essential job functions, or on account of membership in any protected category under law.
 Harassment of employees or applicants because they are members or affiliated with members of any of the foregoing protected groups is also prohibited and will not be tolerated.
 (Upaya) will take appropriate measures in response to any such incidents which are reported.
 Every effort on good faith will be undertaken by (Upaya) to fulfill the objectives of this policy.

 (Upaya) believes that every employee has the right to work in an environment totally free of harassment and discriminatory conduct, joking, or epithets.
 Such behavior does not advance the purposes of (Upaya); it is also morally wrong, and may subject (Upaya) to legal exposure in certain circumstances.
 (Upaya) policy sets a code of conduct that is higher than what existing laws may require, as it forbids discriminatory conduct of the kind described in this policy even if the conduct does not rise to the level of violation applied under existing laws.
-Consequently, any employee who engages in these types of prohibited conduct will be subject to disciplinary action, up to and including termination.
+Consequently, any employee who engages in these types of prohibited conduct will be subject to disciplinary action i.e. verbal warning will be presented within 7days after the incident of such conduct.
+If such behavior repeats the warning will be in the written form within 10 days after the incident of such conduct.
+Even after the written warning if such behavior doesn’t stop then the employee questionable will be presented within 15 days after the incident of such conduct.

 Conduct Constituting Prohibited Sexual or Discriminatory Harassment

 Sexual harassment is one of the forms of harassment forbidden by this policy.
 (Upaya) also prohibits inappropriate and unprofessional as well as sexual conduct regardless of whether it amounts to unlawful sexual harassment, as such conduct is deemed to be inconsistent with (Upaya) policy of promoting tolerance, respect, and dignity in the workplace.